Delta Sails, The Tepukei Shape, Aerodynamics

 The sea is powerful and still full of mysteries.
 It had been the beginning of this year when a “breaking news”2 got my attention.
 Scientists were able to reproduced a rogue wave in the FloWave Ocean Energy Research facility.

 Rogue waves, frequently known as freak waves, monster waves, giant waves or steep ways are synonyms of sporadically ocurring enormous sea waves above the surface of the sea.
 The largest observed rogue wave was spotted on January 1st 1995 by the Draupner platform located off the Norway’s coast on the North Sea with a registered amplitude of nearly 26 m.

 The key insight is that roqgue waves may only form when groups of smaller waves interfere at exactly 60 degrees or 120 degrees respectively to each others expansion direction, forming a more and more growing amplitude wave.
 An angle that occurs often in nature, for example in the flower of life.
 Who could have expected that this relation could have such a devastating impact.

 The new insights are mainly to prevent damage to ships and crew.
 But unleashing the power of the sea in a somewhat useful way sounded interesting to me, as well.

 Bringing it all together

-All these ideas brought together finally formed this layout, whose curves were drawn by hand, because though all assumpions, eventually I didn’t find a fitting construction method using pure geometry.
+All these ideas brought together finally formed this layout, whose curves were eventually drawn by hand, because though all assumptions I didn’t find a fitting construction method using solely geometry.

-Included in the sketch are some more prescindible extra lines that illustrate the incoming and outgoing air stream which are meant to take tribute to the sacred geometry of lines crossing in angles of 60degree) that is inherent in the models aerodynamic abilities.
+Included in the sketch are some prescindible extra lines that illustrate the incoming and outgoing air stream visualizing the sacred geometry (of lines crossing in angles of 60degree) that is inherent in the models aerodynamic abilities.

 See a video of the bird in action